Water Resources Manager

 All of the sewage generated in the City of Livermore is collected and treated at the Livermore Water Reclamation Plant, which is operated and maintained by the Division.

 The treated wastewater that is not recycled locally is sent through the Livermore Amador Valley Water Management Agency (LAVWMA) pipeline for disposal in the San Francisco Bay.

 Division staff maintains the stormwater and sanitary sewer systems.
 The Division also administers a number of mandated regulatory requirements, including industrial pretreatment, pollution prevention and stormwater programs.

 Plastic bags, bottles, cigarette butts, and other litter gets washed or blown directly into storm drains or directly into waterways, causing local water pollution as well as pollution in the San Francisco Bay.
 Not only does litter deteriorate water quality, it harms aquatic life, too.
 Yet litter can easily be prevented.
 Here are a few easy ways to do so.

 To learn more about the litter problem and how you can help, click on Keeping Litter Out of Waterways.

-Plant Tours are temporarily not available due to construction for Livermore Water Reclamation Plant improvements.
+Plant Tours are temporarily unavailable due to improvements being completed at the Livermore Water Reclamation Plant.
+Plant tours will resume in 2018.
 In the meantime, you may visit the Livermore Water Reclamation Plant Armchair Tour.
-You may also be interested in the Water Environment Federation 3D tour of a wastewater treatment plant to learn more about wastewater treatment.
+You may also view the Water Environment Federation's 3D tour showing how dirty water moves from your home to the water treatment plant.

 Despite being labeled as disposable, sanitary wipes, toilet cleaners and other similar products labeled as “flushable” can clog underground sewer pipes and cause toilets and sinks to back up or overflow.
 Sewer backups and overflows cause property damage, potential health hazards and threaten the environment.